hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 Comparisons with the existing platforms
 ~~~~~~~~~~

-Finally, we provide a comprehensive comparion with the existing offline RL and OPE platforms.
+Finally, we provide a comprehensive comparison with the existing offline RL and OPE platforms.

 .. card::
     :width: 75%